-The Trust has adopted the following investment restrictions as fundamental policies with respect to the Funds.
-These restrictions cannot be changed with respect to a Fund without the approval of the holders of a majority of such Fund's outstanding voting securities.
+The Trust has adopted the following investment restrictions as fundamental policies with respect to the Fund.
+These restrictions cannot be changed with respect to the Fund without the approval of the holders of a majority of the Fund's outstanding voting securities.
 For the purposes of the 1940 Act, a "majority of outstanding shares" means the vote of the lesser of: (1) 67% or more of the voting securities of the Fund present at the meeting if the holders of more than 50% of the Fund's outstanding voting securities are present or represented by proxy; or (2) more than 50% of the outstanding voting securities of the Fund.

-Except with the approval of a majority of the outstanding voting securities, each Fund may not:
+Except with the approval of a majority of the outstanding voting securities, the Fund may not:

 - 1. Borrow money or issue senior securities (as defined under the 1940 Act), except to the extent permitted under the 1940 Act. - 2.
 Make loans, except to the extent permitted under the 1940 Act. - 3.
 Purchase or sell real estate unless acquired as a result of ownership of securities or other instruments, except to the extent permitted under the 1940 Act.
 This shall not prevent the Fund from investing in securities or other instruments backed by real estate, real estate investment trusts ("REITs") or securities of companies engaged in the real estate business. - 4.
 Purchase or sell commodities unless acquired as a result of ownership of securities or other instruments, except to the extent permitted under the 1940 Act.
 This shall not prevent the Fund from purchasing or selling options and futures contracts or from investing in securities or other instruments backed by physical commodities. - 5.
 Underwrite securities issued by other persons, except to the extent permitted under the 1940 Act. - 6.
-Concentrate its investments (i.e., hold more than 25% of its total assets) in any industry or group of related industries except that the Fund will have economic exposure that is concentrated to a similar extent as its Index.
-For purposes of this limitation, securities of the U.S. government (including its agencies and instrumentalities), repurchase agreements collateralized by securities of the U.S. government (including its agencies and instrumentalities), registered investment companies and taxexempt securities of state or municipal governments and their political subdivisions, are not considered to be issued by members of any industry.
+Concentrate its investments (i.e., hold more than 25% of its total assets) in any industry or group of related industries.
+For purposes of this limitation, securities of the U.S. government (including its agencies and instrumentalities), repurchase agreements collateralized by securities of the U.S. government (including its agencies and instrumentalities), investment companies, and tax-exempt securities of state or municipal governments and their political subdivisions are not considered to be issued by members of any industry.

-In determining its compliance with the fundamental investment restriction on concentration, the Funds will look through to the underlying holdings of any affiliated investment company and will consider its entire investment in any investment company with a policy to concentrate, or having otherwise disclosed that it is concentrated, in a particular industry or group of related industries as being invested in such industry or group of related industries.
-Additionally, in determining its compliance with the fundamental investment restriction on concentration, the Funds will look through to the user or use of private activity municipal bonds to determine their industry.
+In determining its compliance with the fundamental investment restriction on concentration, the Fund will look through to the underlying holdings of any affiliated investment company and will consider its entire investment in any investment company with a policy to concentrate, or having otherwise disclosed that it is concentrated, in a particular industry or group of related industries as being invested in such industry or group of related industries.
+Additionally, in determining its compliance with the fundamental investment restriction on concentration, the Fund will look through to the user or use of private activity municipal bonds to determine their industry.